-- 1. In addition to the duties and responsibilities of individual Directors, the Chair of the Board also has the duty and responsibility to: - (a) provide leadership to the Board, facilitating its effective performance in fulfilling its duties and responsibilities; - (b) facilitate the setting of annual priorities and objectives of the Board and the formulation of a cyclical work plan for the Board; - (c) establish the agenda for Board meetings and ensure that sufficient time is allotted at the Board meetings, and appropriate materials are provided to the Board, to consider the agenda issues; - (d) chair meetings of the Board, setting a healthy tone and culture, encouraging open, candid, respectful and constructive dialogue among and active participation of all Directors, fostering ethical and responsible decision-making; - (e) facilitate the ability of the Board to think and act independently of Management or any single stakeholder, in the best interests of the Corporation, including managing conflicts of interest and holding in camera sessions of independent Directors only, while taking care to foster a healthy working relationship with, and respect for, Management; - (f) maintain open lines of communication with Directors between meetings and provide constructive feedback; - (g) act as the direct liaison between the Board and Management through the CEO, and manage the relationship between the Board and the CEO; - (h) act, in consultation and co-ordination with the CEO, as liaison with external stakeholders of the Corporation, including attending meetings, representing the interests of, and speaking on behalf, of the Corporation, as appropriate; - act as liaison and maintain effective communication and co-ordination among the Committees and the Board, both with the Committee Chairs between meetings, and by attending Committee meetings; - (j) review expense report summaries of the CEO and Directors, and consider the results of any internal review of such expenses; and - (k) chair meetings of the Members of the Corporation.
+- 1. In addition to the duties and responsibilities of individual Directors, the Chair of the Board also has the duty and responsibility to: - (a) provide leadership to the Board, facilitating its effective performance in fulfilling its duties and responsibilities; - (b) facilitate the setting of annual priorities and objectives of the Board and the formulation of a cyclical work plan for the Board; - (c) establish the agenda for Board meetings and ensure that sufficient time is allotted at the Board meetings, and appropriate materials are provided to the Board, to consider the agenda issues; - (d) chair meetings of the Board, setting a healthy tone and culture, encouraging open, candid, respectful and constructive dialogue among and active participation of all Directors, fostering ethical and responsible decision-making; - (e) facilitate the ability of the Board to think and act independently of Management or any single stakeholder, in the best interests of the Corporation, including managing conflicts of interest, and holding in camera sessions of independent Directors only, while taking care to foster a healthy working relationship with, and respect for, Management; - (f) maintain open lines of communication with Directors between meetings and provide constructive feedback; - (g) act as the direct liaison between the Board and Management through the CEO, and to manage the relationship between the Board and the CEO;

+- (h) act, in consultation and co-ordination with the CEO, as liaison with external stakeholders of the Corporation, including attending meetings, representing the interests of, and speaking on behalf of the Corporation, as appropriate; - (i) act as liaison and maintain effective communication and co-ordination among the Committees and the Board, both with the Committee Chairs between meetings, and by serving as an ex officio member of the Committees, with all the rights and obligations of regular members except that the Board Chair shall not be entitled to receive any additional remuneration for performing services as a member of a Committee while also serving as Board Chair; - (j) review expense report summaries of the CEO and Directors, and consider the results of any internal review of such expenses; and - (k) chair meetings of the Members of the Corporation.